muiku/muiku.github.com/_posts/2012-03-10-how-to-use-html5-boilerplate-with-zend-framework.md

     wget --no-check-certificate https://github.com/muiku/h5bp-antbs-zendframework/tarball/zfint -O - | tar -xvz --strip 1

-What did we get? &ndash; A new directory public/build/.
-Cd into it and command `ant` - yes the build script needs [Apache Ant](http://ant.apache.org/) to be installed.
-After that H5BP build script will begin to run and compress your static assets, such as css, js, images etc., which are placed under public/ directory.
-If the build ends successfully you should have three new directories:
+What did we get? &ndash; A new directory `public/build/`.
+Cd into it and command `ant` &ndash; yes, the build script needs [Apache Ant](http://ant.apache.org/) to be installed.
+After that H5BP build script will begin to run and compress your static assets, which are CSS, JavaScript, images etc. &ndash; all the things kept under `public/`.
+If the build ends successfully, you should have three new directories:

 - `public/publish/` &ndash; this is your new `public/`
 - `public/intermediate/` &ndash; you can ignore this or remove it if you like
 - `application/layouts/scripts/publish/` &ndash; the builded layout templates locate here

-If you now check your development site in the browser you should not see anything new.
-All the CSS and JS are still as written.
-To make magic happen open the application.ini and tell ZF to look layouts from `application/layouts/scripts/publish/` folder.
-Your `application.ini` should look something like this
+If you now check your development site in the browser, you should not see anything new.
+All the CSS and JS are still as written and not in minified form.
+So to make it work open the `application.ini` and tell ZF to look layouts from `application/layouts/scripts/publish/` folder when in production:

     [production]
     phpSettings.display_startup_errors = 0